 An ENO answer to an old problem

-An enterprise network operator (a term coined by Pod Group) is a new type of connectivity provider.
+An enterprise network operator – a term coined by Pod Group which was acquired by G+D – is a new type of connectivity provider.
 An ENO offers a network specifically designed for enterprise IoT applications and can customize connectivity to each application.
 ENOs can also offer flexibility over the number of active lines and contract length, which helps SMEs avoid large, fixed commitments.
 In addition, ENOs offer global connectivity that is managed via one platform.

 What fundamentally differentiates ENOs from other types of providers is that they allow enterprises to own and control their IoT networks.
 They do this by allowing enterprises to use an instance of their own core network “as a service,” which includes both public and private cores and is deeply integrated with their connectivity management platform to provide maximum visibility.
 The enterprise using this, therefore, has complete control over their IoT applications directly.